shgutte/wiseconnect/examples/snippets/wlan/twt_use_case_remote_app/readme.md

 - Build the Wi-Fi - TWT Use case remote app example in Studio.
 - Flash, run and debug the application

-Follow the steps below for successful execution of the application:

-- After successful connection, module will be brought up as a TCP server socket, listens for TCP client and sends configured NUMBER_OF_PACKETS to TCP client (Si91x module with TWT enabled) or a UDP client.
+- After successful connection, module will be brought up as a TCP server socket, listens for TCP client and sends configured NUMBER_OF_PACKETS to TCP or UDP client (Si91x module with TWT enabled).

     ![Application prints](resources/readme/remoteapplicationprintssoc.png)